mianwu515/hrv-covid19/README.md

-# BME580 Project: Exploring the Relationship Between Heart Rate Variability and COVID-19 Infection using Wearables Data: A Machine Learning Approach.
+# BME580 Project: Exploring the Relationship Between Heart Rate Variability and COVID-19 Infection using Wearables Data.

 #### Objectives:
 The COVID-19 pandemic has led to a surge in research to better understand the virus and its impact on the human body.
 HRV has been shown to be a useful indicator of early COVID-19 symptoms.
 We aim to predict whether and when a subject is infected by COVID-19 using HRV-related features.